-As discussed in our earlier post, Decision Makers Make Lousy Screeners, the odds of success in any search project is positively correlated with the time and effort committed to the project in a rather compact time frame.
+As discussed in our earlier post, Decision Makers Make Lousy Screeners, the odds of success in any recruiting project is positively correlated with the time and effort committed to the search project in a rather compact time frame.

 Developing the short list must be intense.

 The first phase of a successful recruiting project is the development of a short list of credible candidates who can all be considered in the same time frame.
 Unless this process occurs within a relatively concentrated time period, good candidates that have been identified at the beginning of the process will begin to find other employment before the candidates who have been identified later in the process, can be evaluated.
 Not surprisingly, the best candidates have the best alternative career prospects and are most likely to disappear first from your “potentials” list.
 Allowing approximately 30 – 45 days from the start of the project to the development of a short list with 3-4 qualified candidates should be the objective.

 Many employers don’t feel that they have the time to focus intensely on a particular recruiting project, regardless of its importance to the business in the long term.
 The day to day deadlines and emergencies have a way of defeating long term plans.
 Under such circumstances, the development of a short list of candidates often takes the form of serial sourcing and consideration of individual candidates over an extended period of time.
 The candidates may mainly come from job advertisements and personal referrals from other employees, executives or board members.
 By evaluating them individually, with such evaluations spread over time, it is often difficult to compare candidates objectively when memories of earlier candidates have faded.
 The best approach is to develop the short list quickly and then evaluate all short list candidates in parallel in a tight time frame.

 Are You Saying that Developing the Short List Must be Done in a Hurried Manner?